(moe MET a sone)

 Otic: Otitis media

-Respiratory: Asthma, nasal irritation, rhinitis, sinusitis, upper respiratory infection, wheezing
+Respiratory: Asthma, flu-like symptoms, nasal mucosa irritation, rhinitis, sinusitis, upper respiratory tract infection, wheezing

-<1% (Limited to important or life-threatening): Anaphylaxis, angioedema, growth suppression, nasal candidiasis, nasal burning, nasal septal perforation, nasal ulcers, oral candidiasis (nasal inhalation), smell disturbance (rare), taste disturbance (rare)
+<1% (Limited to important or life-threatening): Altered sense of smell (rare), anaphylaxis, angioedema, burning sensation of the nose, dysgeusia (rare), growth suppression, nasal candidiasis, nasal mucosa ulcer, nasal septum perforation, oral candidiasis (nasal inhalation)

 Concerns related to adverse effects: